MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-image.md

 > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]

 > [!NOTE]
-> - The styling of the components in the app, such as font and colors will be based on the **Office Blue** theme in Power Apps.
+> - The styling of the components in the app, such as fonts and colors, will be based on the **Office Blue** theme in Power Apps.
 > - If you want the exact design styles to be preserved when you create your app, consider creating a [canvas app from Figma](figma/overview.md).

 ## Prerequisites